About the School Support and Improvement Alliance

 This coaching project is part of a series of intensive supports Maryland is providing or making available to schools identified for comprehensive support and improvement (CSI) under their ESSA plan.
 REL Mid-Atlantic will work with Maryland and CSI schools to identify indicators and measures to monitor the progress of these schools’ improvement efforts.
 Maryland, districts, and schools can use information on progress monitoring to adjust implementation or change plans as data indicate are necessary.

-The REL will conduct a workshop for schools in Maryland that will build capacity for analyzing the root causes of school needs to determine action steps and areas for improvement.
-Participants of this workshop will develop a deeper understanding of how root cause analysis supports successful needs assessment and action planning.
+The REL conducted a workshop for schools in Maryland that built capacity for analyzing the root causes of school needs to determine action steps and areas for improvement.
+Participants of this workshop developed a deeper understanding of how root cause analysis supports successful needs assessment and action planning.
 The root cause analysis is part of Maryland’s larger continuous improvement process for conducting school improvement efforts, which includes a data collection and needs assessment, root cause analysis, action planning, and monitoring for progress toward goals.

 The REL worked with the Maryland State Department of Education (MSDE) to design a survey to provide feedback to the MSDE on the professional development and other support services they provide to schools and districts in need of improvement.
 The information will be used by MSDE for continuous improvement and planning to help support accelerated and enduring school improvement.